 We’ve already tried therapy and it doesn’t seem to have quite worked.

 A lot of issues surface for adopted children during the teenage years.
 Therapy may not have worked in the past because these issues had not been raised yet for your teen.
 You may have also been working with a therapist who wasn’t a good match for you and your teen.

 Regardless, don’t give up.
 The time to get your child extra support is now.
 Identity and social issues make the adolescent years very complex, and these complexities can be exaggerated for adopted teens.
 Having a therapist who understands your teen, is an advocate for your teen, and who your teen trusts can make a big difference is how your teen feels about him or herself and interacts with the world now and in the long-term.

-We encourage you to schedule an initial assessment with Dr. Jan Hittelman.
-Jan will work with you to determine what your teen’s specific issues are and to ensure a good match between you, your teenager and a BPS therapist in terms of personality, style and expertise.
+To increase the likelihood of a good fit, BPS offers an online therapist directory which will help you to determine what your teen’s specific issues are and to ensure a good match between you, your teenager and a BPS therapist in terms of personality, style and expertise.

 Check out our free, online therapist directory, which will match you and your child with a therapist who has expertise working with teenagers and adoption issues.